-Our testing shows the best TradingView indicators for advanced analysis are Volume Profile HD, VWAP, Supertrend, ATR, Relative Volatility, and RSI.
-TradingView’s candlestick and chart pattern recognition also improve trading outcomes.
+My lab testing shows the best TradingView indicators for advanced analysis are Volume Profile HD, VWAP, Supertrend, ATR, Relative Volatility, and RSI.
+Also, TradingView’s candlestick and chart pattern recognition algorithms are game changers for improving trading outcomes.

-We’ll explain how each indicator works and how it can be used to identify entry and exit points in your trading strategy.
-So, if you’re ready to take your trading game up a notch, read on!
+I explain how each indicator works and how to use it to identify entry and exit points in your trading strategy.
+So, if you’re ready to improve your trading, read on!

 1. Volume Profile HD.

-The best supply and demand TradingView indicator is the Volume Profile HD.
-Used on an intraday setting, like 5 minutes, you can see the volume profile for each trading session.
+The best supply-and-demand TradingView indicator is the Volume Profile HD.
+Used in an intraday setting, such as 5 minutes, you can see the volume profile for each trading session.
 This is a unique and powerful volume indicator.

 This indicator allows traders to analyze the volume at a certain price level, helping them identify areas of strong buying and selling.
-Volume Profile plots the total volume executed at each price level over a given period.
-This gives traders an idea of where the most activity occurs, which helps them make more informed trading decisions.
+Volume Profile plots the total volume executed at each price level.
+This gives traders an idea of where most activity occurs, helping them make more informed trading decisions.
 Additionally, the Volume Profile indicator can identify strong support and resistance levels that may not be apparent on a normal volume chart.
 This makes it an invaluable tool for traders looking for strategic entry and exit points in their trades.

 Overall, the Volume Profile indicator is one of the best indicators available on TradingView for analyzing supply and demand.
-It gives traders valuable insights into price movement and volume activity, giving them a distinct edge in their trading decisions.
+It provides traders with valuable insights into price movements and trading volume, giving them a distinct edge in their trading decisions.
 This indicator can be an invaluable tool for making more profitable trades by providing an accurate read of market sentiment.

 2. Volume Weighted Average Price (VWAP).

 The Volume Weighted Average Price (VWAP) indicator is one of the best volume indicators available on TradingView.
-This indicator provides traders with a powerful tool to identify entry and exit points for their trades based on the volume of trading activity.
+This indicator provides traders with a powerful tool to identify entry and exit points for their trades based on trading volume.
 VWAP plots the cumulative total by comparing the price and volume of trades over a given period.

-It plots the cumulative total of price and volume over a given period, allowing traders to identify entry and exit points for their trades easily.
-VWAP helps traders analyze support and resistance levels and overhead supply and demand, which may not be evident on a chart.
-This indicator is particularly useful for intraday analysis as it can indicate the overall trend of the period; when the price is above the VWAP, the trend is up.
+It plots the cumulative total of price and volume over a given period, allowing traders to easily identify entry and exit points for their trades.
+VWAP helps traders analyze support and resistance levels, as well as overhead supply and demand, which may not be evident on a chart.
+This indicator is particularly useful for intraday analysis, as it can indicate the overall trend for the period: when the price is above the VWAP, the trend is up.
 When it’s below the VWAP, the trend is down.
 There can be a lag between the indicator and price due to VWAP’s calculation of an average from past data.

-The best momentum indicator on Tradingview is the Relative Strength Index (RSI).
+The best momentum indicator on TradingView is the Relative Strength Index (RSI).
 This technical indicator measures the magnitude of an asset’s recent price changes to determine whether it is overbought or oversold.
-The RSI compares the magnitude of a stock’s gains over a certain period with its losses and expresses the result as an oscillator.
+The RSI compares the magnitude of a stock’s gains over a specified period to its losses and presents the result as an oscillator.

 The RSI values range from 0 to 100, and a value above 70 indicates that a stock is overbought, while a value below 30 suggests it is oversold.
 When combined with other indicators, the RSI helps traders identify when to enter or exit trades.
 This indicator also provides valuable insight into a stock’s momentum direction, making it one of the best indicators on TradingView.

-The chart above shows that the best way to use RSI is to spot divergences between the price and the RSI indicator peaks.
-When the price makes new highs and RSI makes new lows, this indicates a price trend reversal is possible.
+The chart above shows that the best way to use RSI is to spot divergences between price and RSI peaks.
+When price makes new highs and RSI makes new lows, this indicates that a price trend reversal is possible.

 The Directional Movement Index (DMI) is a technical momentum indicator that measures the strength of a trend.
 It combines three popular indicators, ADX, DMI-, and DMI+, to provide traders with an indication of whether a trend is changing and the trend’s strength.